-10.3.6.4 Timing of SQMD Submission for Recalculation Settlement Statement T+9M
+10.3.6.4 Timing of SQMD Submission for Recalculation Settlement Statement T+11M

-Scheduling Coordinators may submit Actual Settlement Quality Meter Data for the Scheduling Coordinator Metered Entities they represent to the CAISO during the period from one-hundred and sixty-eight Business Days after the Trading Day (T+168B) to one-hundred and seventy-two Business Days after the Trading Day (T+172B) for use in Recalculation Settlement Statement T+9M.
-Scheduling Coordinators submitting Actual Settlement Quality Meter Dataduring the period, from T+168B to T+172B, which is more than forty-eight (48) Business Days after the Trading Day (T+48B) have failed to provide complete and accurate Settlement Quality Meter Data as required by Section 37.5.2.1 and will be subject to monetary penalty pursuant to Section 37.5.2.2.
-Any Actual Settlement Quality Meter Data that is submitted by a Scheduling Coordinator after the T+48B meter data submittal deadline, and outside the period from T+168B toT+172B, will be rejected by the CAISO and not used in settlement calculations.
+Scheduling Coordinators may submit Actual Settlement Quality Meter Data for the Scheduling Coordinator Metered Entities they represent to the CAISO by two hundred and fourteen business days after the Trading Day (T+214B) for use in Recalculation Settlement Statement T+11M.
+Scheduling Coordinators submitting Actual Settlement Quality Meter Data by T+214B, which is more than fifty-two (52) Business Days after the Trading Day (T+52B) have failed to provide complete and accurate Settlement Quality Meter Data as required by Section 37.5.2.1 and will be subject to monetary penalty pursuant to Section 37.5.2.2.
+Any Actual Settlement Quality Meter Data that is submitted by a Scheduling Coordinator after the T+214B Meter Data Resubmittal Deadline, will be rejected by the CAISO and not used in settlement calculations.

 10.3.6.5 Submission of Actual Settlement Quality Meter Data or Scheduling Coordinator Estimated Settlement Quality Meter Data for Reliability Demand Response Resources that Provide Demand Response Services in Real-Time